9 Best Payroll Services for Small Businesses in 2023

 QuickBooks Payroll allows you to change payment methods and add employee time data while processing payroll.
 (Source: QuickBooks Payroll)

-Users who left QuickBooks Payroll reviews on G2 and Capterra gave it an average rating of 4.15 out of 5 (as of this writing).
+Users who left QuickBooks Payroll reviews on G2 and Capterra gave it an average rating of 4.1 out of 5 (as of this writing).
 Reviewers like its user-friendly tools that streamline payroll processes.
 However, some users said its customer service quality is less than ideal, adding that its support team can be difficult to reach at times.
+A few reviewers also said that it can be pricey for small businesses.

 Paychex: Best for Solopreneurs & Startups That Need Payroll & Small Business Incorporation Services